-First, bonds are counter-cyclical, which can impact their value.
+Market conditions: Bonds are counter-cyclical, which can impact their value.
 When the stock market is doing well, bonds are often of less interest to investors because other financial instruments, such as stocks, seem more profitable.
 This causes the value of a bond to drop.
 In this case, issuing parties must promise higher interest payments to keep the bond attractive to invest in.

-Duration is another factor determining the price of a bond.
-Bonds with a longer duration, for example, ten years, pay more than those with a shorter duration, such as one year.
+Duration: Bonds with a longer duration, for example, ten years, pay more than those with a shorter duration, such as one year.
 The reason is that lenders are being paid for investing their money for a longer period.
 Long term bonds are likely to have a higher coupon rate than short term ones.
 Time until maturity can also influence the value of a bond.
 Here, the closer it gets to maturity, the more the price approaches face value.

 The most apparent advantage of a bond is the fact that it is a relatively safe investment.
 If you keep it until the maturity date, the par value will be returned unless the entity defaults.

 Bonds can be profitable in two ways.
 First, if you own the bond until the maturity date, you will receive the par value.
 Before that date, you will receive interest payments (the coupon).
 Secondly, you can benefit by selling your bond at a higher price than you bought it.